phroggster/firebot-natural-selection-two/README.md

 # About
 This is a [Firebot](https://firebot.app) script to add integration with the [Natural Selection 2](https://store.steampowered.com/app/4920/Natural_Selection_2/) game created by [Unknown Worlds Entertainment](https://store.steampowered.com/developer/unknown-worlds).
-Natural Selection 2 is a multiplayer first-person shoorter and real-time strategy game.
+Natural Selection 2 is a multiplayer first-person shooter and real-time strategy game.

-This is a work-in-progress, and some features are subject to change.
+This project is a work-in-progress, and some features are subject to change.
 It is currently designed to work with Firebot v5.

 ## License
 SPDX-License-Identifier: [GPL-3.0-or-later](https://spdx.org/licenses/GPL-3.0-or-later.html)

 This project is licensed under the terms of the GNU General Public License (GPL) version 3, or at your option, any later version of the GPL.
-In summary: you may copy, distribute, and modify the software.
-Any redistributed modifications to this software must also be made available under the terms of the GPL.
-However, you should review the [full terms of the license](https://www.gnu.org/licenses/gpl-3.0.en.html) for more detail.
+In summary: you may copy, distribute, and modify the software, as long as you don't distribute it with software with an incomplete license.
+Any redistributed modifications to this software must also be made available under the terms of the GPL, and must include the LICENSE file included with this software.
+However, you should review the [full terms of the license](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

 ## Design
 This script monitors the NS2 log file (at `%APPDATA%\Natural Selection 2\log.txt`), adds some state tracking for it, and Bob's yer uncle.